 Due to the size and population of the Falkland Islands, FIG provides a broad and eclectic range of services compared to other developed nations.
 FIG provides the basic government services such as education, health, social services, taxation, public works, administration (secretariat), treasury and agriculture etc. FIG also provides necessary services to the community which the private-sector is currently unable to, such as Leisure and Sports facilities, Aviation and Utilities.
 Other departments were established for regulating and monitoring economic activities, such as Fisheries and Minerals Departments.

 FIG’s financial year operates from the 1st July to the 30th June, and has the objective to maintain a balanced budget.
-For the 2017/2018 financial year, the FIG operating budget is £60m and the forecasted turnover for the same financial year is £60m.
+For the 2020/2021 financial year, the FIG operating budget is £81.7m.

 Up until the mid-1980s Falkland Islands’ economy was very small and heavily relied on the export of wool.
 Since the Shackleton Report in 1983, which commissioned after the Falklands War, recommended a number of key economic changes, such as the sub-division of farms, the establishment of a development corporation and infrastructure development.
 Another key recommendation from the Shackleton Report was the designation of a fisheries zone, which took place in the mid-1980s.
 This has allowed the Falklands to diversify its economy and move away from its dependence on the Agriculture industry and enabled the Falkland Islands Government and the Falklands’ economy to become self-sufficient.

-The GDP of the Falkland Islands peaked in 2012 at around £204m, and the latest figures estimate the Falklands’ GDP stands at £173m in 2014.
+The GDP of the Falkland Islands peaked in 2012 at around £204m, and the latest figures estimate the Falklands’ GDP stands at between £170 - £200m.
 The Fishing industry is traditionally the Falkland’s largest sector and can contribute between 30-50% of the islands’ GDP.
 In recent years the Oil and Gas and Tourism industries have become more prominent because of hydrocarbons exploration in the islands and the recovery of tourism worldwide, particularly the cruise industry.
 The Agriculture industry, culturally and economically, is also considered a very important industry in the islands and is one of the largest private sector employers in the Falklands.